lombardpress/lombardpress-schema/docs/critical.md

 </app>
 ```

 The representation in the apparatus would depend on the processor.
-But a suggestion could be:
+But one suggestion is:

 > vel ] et *et* vel (s.l.)

 ##### Example 2

-In this more complex example M and V have the correct reading “instare”.
+In this more complex example, M and V have the correct reading “instare”.
 S originally had “dicere” and then corrected it to “instare”.
 T includes both “dicere” and “instare” as options, but isn't sure which one is correct and simply writes “dicere vel instare”.

 ```xml
 <app>